Alexander William Bourne and the Fall of Singapore

 Sembawang

-We walk through a beautiful "black and white bungalow" area of residential housing built for the British military personnel on our way to Sembawang Park, which has a small beach on the Johore Strait.
+We used to walk through a beautiful "black and white bungalow" area of residential housing built for the British military personnel on our way to Sembawang Park, which has a small beach on the Johore Strait.

 Sembawang black and white bungalows